 Incentives can be tricky.
 We are not saying don’t give out prizes to your families, but just remember we cannot buy love.
 So as you think of incentives make sure that you have rules in place and think through the entire process (good, bad, if, and’s, buts – you get the picture).
 In our recent webinar on this topic, How Raving Parents will Drive Enrollment Goals, we had some schools mention they do a large dinner at the end of each semester to show their gratitude, another school writes a detailed thank you note with a gift card, and years ago, we spoke to another school that each time a parent refers another family to their school (and they ultimately enrolls) that parent gets a cash prize.
 There are many great options, you just need to decide what is good for your school and your PAC.

-- Analyze Performance.
+What can be improved?
+How are we building loyal families?
 Set goals around participation and referrals received and measure your return on investment.
 Review referrals of previous years to see which were best and why.
-Then modify your program accordingly for next year.
+Then modify your program accordingly and as needed.